-OVERVIEW: The Edward C. Johnson Fund is a foundation of the wealthy family behind Fidelity Investments.
-As of now, it tends to do its conservation giving regionally, so outfits in the Boston and the greater New England area receive the majority of its grants.
+OVERVIEW: The Edward C. Johnson Fund tends to conduct its conservation giving regionally, so outfits in the Boston and the greater New England area receive the majority of its grants.

 11 Keewaydin Dr., Ste.
 100